Daniel Biss: Abortion and reproductive healthcare

 In his response in a 2008 "Political Courage Test", Biss indicated support for legal access to abortion.

 Election and campaign finance reform

-As mayor, Biss supported the passage and signed into law a municipal campaign finance reform that creates a public matching fund scheme for municipal races.
-As a state senator, in 2017 Biss had sponsored SB 1424, which would have created a program for state matching funds for small-donor contributions to political campaigns.
+As a state senator, in 2017 Biss had sponsored SB 1424, which would have created a program for state matching funds for small-donor contributions to political campaigns.In 2023 as mayor, Biss supported the passage and signed into law a municipal campaign finance reform that creates a public matching fund scheme for municipal races.
+This made Evanston the first city in Illinois to create a public matching scheme for local elections.

 As a state senator, in 2017 Biss sponsored SB 780, a bill proposing to elect a number of statewide offices by ranked-choice ballot.
 He also co-sponsored SB 1933, a bill authored by State Sen. Andy Manar to allow for automatic voter registration when applying for an Illinois driver's license.

 Environmentalism

 In his response in a 2008 "Political Courage Test", Biss indicated support for limiting carbon emissions.

 Education

 In his response in a 2008 "Political Courage Test", Biss declared support for allowing Illinois high school graduates to pay in-state tuition rates at public universities regardless of immigration status, as well as state funding to raise the salaries of teachers.